Healthy Homes Assessment Paremata

 Paremata Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory for all Paremata and New Zealand rental homes where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory to all Paremata and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate the compliance with any Healthy Homes Standards that apply or will be applied to their rental properties.
+• Property managers and landlords are required to keep records of their the conformance to the Healthy Homes Standards that apply or will be in force throughout the tenancy period of an apartment rental.

-• Property managers and private landlords must ensure their rental properties conform with the Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.
+• Property managers and private landlords are required to make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenant.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.

-• All homes let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes